naryou/BIO302_SPRING2023_PRACTICAL4/instructions_group_project_popgene/main_ideas.md

 If there is time (and you are interested):
 - Determine what is the genetic basis of the transition from heterostyly to homostyly

+Ask me questions about the analyses and the literature.

 ```

 Key papers to read: